 Invest in a good camera.

 Yes, your smart phone, tablet, and laptop all come with built in cameras.
 These are not necessarily professional grade pieces of equipment.
-Do some research and find a quality video camera that you can use to record your video blogs.
+Do some research and find the best cameras for vloggers and vlogging.
 If you have money left over invest in a good microphone, or a camera with a good built in microphone.

 Pick a message and stick to it.